microsoft/azureconfidentialledger-app-samples/banking-app/README.md

 # Banking application

 This is a sample application of a bank.
+It uses the following features available in Azure Confidential Ledger to showcase a widely used banking scenario.

+    - Custom roles
+    - Custom actions and RBAC.
+    - Multiple Authentication schemes.

 ## Use case

-A bank system that can be run by multiple users and roles.
+A bank system that can be run by multiple users with different roles.

 ## What the application does